upperlinecode/flask-and-MongoDB/readme.md

 ### Individual Post Pages

-Now that we have individual posts stored in our MongoDB database with unique identifiers, `_id`s, we can consider how to show a unique page for each.
+Now that we have individual posts stored in our MongoDB database with unique identifiers, `_id`'s, we can consider how to show a unique page for each.
 Adding a new route for each new post would be massively inefficient, so instead, we'll make use of variables in the route name and definition.

-Before we write a new route, we'll want to make sure we've installed the `bson` module:
+Before we write a new route, we'll want to make sure we've installed the `bson` module.
+The `bson` module will help us convert `ObjectId`s into usable strings we can more-easily work with in our database.

 ```bash
 pip install bson
 ```

-The `bson` module will help us convert `ObjectID`s into usable strings we can more-easily work with in our database.
 We'll need to add an import statement in our app, as well:

 ```python
 from bson.objectid import ObjectId